 We now return to the fifth track on Elvis’ second album, “First in Line.”

 Whoa!
 Where’s Elvis’ voice coming from?
 Another room?
 Heaven?
 It’s certainly not natural reverb—the sound is too cold.
 It can’t be Sam Phillips’ slapback echo; he was out of the picture by then.
 It’s not Duane Eddy’s water tank.
 I’m guessing Elvis was in another room since it sounds like chamber reverb . . . but I could easily be wrong.
 Let’s just say the primitive reverb used in the ’50s and ’60s was anything but subtle.
-When used in excess (like it is here), reverb has a tendency to muddy the sound, robbing vocals of clean, crisp notes and clear articulation.
+When used in excess (like it is here), reverb tends to muddy the sound, robbing vocals of clean, crisp notes and clear articulation.
 Too bad—this would have been a nice slow dance number if the reverb hadn’t given Elvis’ voice an otherworldly quality that’s kind of creepy.

 “Paralyzed”: The beat, tempo and some of the lyrics would have felt pretty familiar to even the most casual Elvis fan, as the song is really a twin of “Don’t Be Cruel,” which was also an Otis Blackwell composition (Elvis earned co-writing credit on this one).
 Even the preacher returns for a curtain call (“In front of a preacher you said I do”).
 Similarities notwithstanding, Elvis makes the song work by changing his tone from pleading suitor to a guy who’s absolutely dazzled by the babe on his arm.
 His “oohs” in response to her captivating beauty tell me he’s feeling a series of tingles in his dingle.
 The most obvious differentiating factor is the absence of The Jordanaires’ sharp “bop-bops” at the ends of the verse lines that added a nice touch of syncopation to “Don’t Be Cruel” and made it the more danceable song.